Big Five game: Lion

+Male and female lion in the Maasai Mara national reserve, Kenya.

-The lion (Panthera leo) is a large, carnivorous feline found in both Africa and northwestern India.
-It has a short, tawny coat; a tufted tail; and, in the male, a heavy mane around the neck and shoulders.
-As a large and charismatic apex predator with cultural significance, lions are among the most popular species to view on safari tours.
+The lion (Panthera leo) is a large, carnivorous feline found across Africa, with a small population in the Gir forest of northwestern India.
+The IUCN lists the species as threatened.
+As a large and charismatic apex predator with cultural significance, lions are among the most popular species to view on safari tours, as desirable for hunters given the perceived danger of hunting a large carnivore.